helm/helm/docs/chart_template_guide/accessing_files.md

-As your chart grows, you may find you have a greater need to organize your files more, and so we provide a `Files.Glob(pattern string)` method to assist in extracting certain files however you need.
+As your chart grows, you may find you have a greater need to organize your files more, and so we provide a `Files.Glob(pattern string)` method to assist in extracting certain files with all the flexibility of [glob patterns](//godoc.org/github.com/gobwas/glob).

 For example, imagine the directory structure: